franco-ascarza/diegoascarzamendoza/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Professor of Economics at the Graduate School of Government and Public Transformation, Tecnológico de Monterrey.
+I am an Research Professor of Economics at the Graduate School of Government and Public Transformation, Tecnológico de Monterrey.
 I received my Ph.D. in Economics from the University of Minnesota in 2024.

 My research interests include macroeconomics, household finance, and health economics.
 I am particularly interested in how economic policy and individual behavior interact to shape aggregate outcomes.